 It took me several attempts to find the connection with The Borehole from the bottom of Pool Sink, so I thought it might be useful to clarify this area in case others have similar difficulty.
 The main problems are that firstly, the passage naming in this area is not particularly intuitive (for valid historical reasons); secondly, the route is a little obscure; and thirdly, Northern Caves is downright misleading.
 The survey, however, does make sense once you know where you're going and where you've come from.

 Green n Smelly Passage is the passage which leads from Holbeck Junction towards Pool Sink.
-At floor level, however, the main passage becomes Lower T Piece Passage, and Green and Smelly continues as a fairly inconspicuous inlet, which is all rather confusing.
+At floor level, however, the main passage becomes Lower T Piece Passage, and Green and Smelly continues as a fairly inconspicuous inlet at floor level, which is all rather confusing.
+It is, however, far more obvious when following a traverse line a few metres above the floor described below.

 There are two ways of finding the Eccles By-pass connection with The Borehole, and both start at the point where the two routes from Holbeck Junction into Lower T Piece combine in a high chamber with a large fallen boulder almost blocking the exit.
 The first way follows the floor.
 Work your way round the boulder into the dry passage beyond, and follow this for 70 metres or so back into the stream to where an inlet enters from the right (true left).
 This inlet is actually the continuation of Green n Smelly.
 Follow this to a climb where there is a seemingly unstable chockstone above your head.